zephyrproject-rtos/zephyr/boards/arm/mimxrt1170_evk/doc/index.rst

 The dual core i.MX RT1170 runs on the Cortex-M7 core at 1 GHz and on the Cortex-M4 at 400 MHz.
 The i.MX RT1170 MCU offers support over a wide temperature range and is qualified for consumer, industrial and automotive markets.
-Zephyr supports the initial revision of this EVK, as well as EVK rev B.
+Zephyr supports the initial revision of this EVK, as well as rev EVKB.

 .. image:: mimxrt1170_evk.jpg
    :align: center